 There may be one thing worse than not advertising your product or services.
 Advertising them too much.
-We’re now talking about ads in the most popular social media: Facebook.
+We’re now talking about ads on the most popular social media: Facebook.

-As of 2021, Facebook Marketplace including ads has reached 1.1 billion users and has helped many businesses to promote their product, services, and even job posting.
+As of 2021, Facebook Marketplace including ads has reached 1.1 billion users and has helped many businesses to promote their products, services, and even job posting.

 Just think about it — how would you react if you kept seeing the same ad way too many times on your Facebook newsfeed?

 Most likely, you would hide it or even report it.
 And you already know that’s bad for your budget and your overall ad performance.